Open G tuning: Usages in music

 is used by the Russian guitar, which has seven strings tuned mostly in triads, in contrast to other guitars, which are tuned mostly in fourths.

 Dobros use a full six-string tuning with a bottom G: G–B–D–G–B–D, low to high.
 The two lowest strings are, accordingly, tuned three semitones higher for the lowest string (from E up to G) and two semitones higher for the second-lowest string (from A up to B) while the highest string is tuned two semitones lower (from E down to D), relative to standard tuning.

 Five-string banjo's standard tuning is also an Open G: g–D–G–B–D, where the lower case "g" denotes the highest-pitched "drone string", physically located next to (above) the lowest-pitched string, the first upper case "D".

 Alan Sparhawk of Low has been using an Open G tuning his entire musical career, since being inspired by Sonic Youth as a kid.
+Some of the most common shapes in Open G can be heard in Stornoway's November Song (DGDGBD) and Here Comes the Blackout (the subtly altered DGDGBE).